Rhode Island Assault Lawyer

 - Your background history pointing to being an upstanding citizen without any prior legal issues.

-When you stop for a moment to think about the seriousness of rape charges, they can prove quite damaging, even in the event you are cleared.
+Rape charges can prove quite damaging, even in the event you are cleared.
 Such allegations can impact your ability to earn a living, not to mention stay together with your family.

 - The assault or battery never happened.